-Intern in Washington, DC, during the summer after your first year in a congressional office, policy think tank, executive branch agency, or advocacy organization with support from the Rockefeller Center, and Dartmouth alumni serving as mentors.
+Intern in Washington, DC, during the summer after your first-year in a congressional office, policy think tank, executive branch agency, or advocacy organization with support from the Rockefeller Center, and with Dartmouth alumni serving as mentors.

 Complete final report and program evaluations at the end of your internship experience.

 Attend a debriefing session when you return to Hanover.